ESPs (Email Service Providers) can be excellent sources for segmented user traffic.

 - af_android_url - Where to redirect users that don’t have the app click the link in an Android device

-- Place this link in the email you are creating in SendGrid's Code Editor or Design Editor.
+- Place the OneLink URL in the email you are creating in SendGrid's Code Editor or Design Editor.
+To enable Universal Links for it, include the attribute "universal=true" in the HTML link tag of your email template.
+Example:

-At this stage, SendGrid wraps the above link with your click tracking domain that you set in the previous steps.
-Any click on the click tracking domain will redirect to the OneLink tracking link.
+- At this stage, SendGrid wraps the above link with the click recording domain that you set in the previous steps.
+Any click on the click recording domain will redirect to the OneLink attribution link.

-URL parameters are not URL encoded for the sake of readability:
+URL parameters are not URL encoded in this example, just for the sake of readability:

 https://example.onelink.me/ABcd?pid=Email&c=Spring_Newsletter& af_dp=testapp://path/to/content&af_web_dp=https://www.example.com/path/to/content& af_ios_url=https://www.example.com/path/to/content&af_android_url=https://www.example.com/path/to/content